 Even from a list of 1000 words, it still makes sense to start memorizing the 100 most common Italian words.

-That’s your foundation to start forming sentences in Italian and ultimately have flowing conversations.
+That’s your foundation to start forming an Italian phrase and ultimately have flowing conversations.

 Indeed, you will rarely use complicated words in your daily conversations with friends, colleagues, or family members.

 You find the 100 most common Italian words on the top of the list.